All Episodes

 Try being a black conservative in American politics today.

-Try you want to know what courage is.
+Try, you want to know what courage is?

 Try being Alan West.

-Well, not Michael Steele.
+Try being well, not Michael Steele.

 He's already sold out.

-Try try being um Shelby Steele.
+Try being Shelby Steele.

-Try being Thomas Sowell.
+Try being Thomas Soule.

-Try try living the life of Clarence Thomas.
+Try living the life of Clarence Thomas.

-There's a classic example of somebody just inconsiderate and ungrateful.
+No, Michael Steele is just, you know, I think there's a classic example of somebody that's just inconsiderate and ungrateful.

-I thought I was one of his biggest champions.
+I was one of his biggest champions.

-Back in the days he was running for the Senate in Maryland.
+Back in the days, he was running for the Senate in Maryland.

 I'm just saying, look at Ted Cruz.

-Ted Cruz, Senator from Texas, is under attack from Republicans because of his just heartfelt conservatism.
+Ted Cruz, senator from Texas, is under attack from Republicans because of his just heartfelt conservatism.

 He's under attack from so-called Republicans in the media.

-Now, let me address this Rubio stuff, because the staff on the other side of the glass is very concerned that the headline in about five minutes on every website in the world is going to be limbaugh colon Rubio naive on immigration.
+Now, let me address this Rubio stuff because the staff on the other side of the glass is very concerned that the headline in about five minutes on every website in the world is going to be Limbaugh, colon, Rubio, naive on immigration.

 In the first place, let me say at the outset, Senator Rubio and I are friends.